derekhuggens/Surfs_Up/README.md

   * June's mean temperature is 5.35% higher on average compared to December's mean temperature
   * There is no skew in the data as the mean temperatures sit with the 50% percentile or median.
-  * December's minimum temperature measures 8 degrees farenheit colder than June's minimum.
+  * December's minimum temperature measures 8 degrees Fahrenheit colder than June's minimum.

 **JUNE AND DECEMBER DESCRIPTIVE STATISTICS**